 Having coverage for vaccines is vital.

 Enrollees typically have a $0 out-of-pocket cost when getting the shot with in-network doctors.
 However, getting care from a doctor that doesn’t accept Medicare assignment could mean you’re responsible for the cost.

 Part B will cover the seasonal flu shot, H1N1, and a pneumococcal vaccine.
-Also, when a COVID-19 vaccine is available, Part B will cover it.
-Now, Part D includes vaccines like Tdap and shingles.
+The COVID-19 vaccine also receives coverage from Part B. Now, Part D includes vaccines like Tdap and shingles.
+Medicare Part B also covers outpatient drugs administered by a physician.

 For individuals at intermediate or high risk, Part B pays for the Hepatitis B vaccine.